Everything has changed since the COVID-19 outbreak began in the U.S. two months ago.

 Ashley Baskin, HomeLife Digest

 Agents are still actively showing homes – the major difference now is that there are no open houses.
 Instead, buyers’ agents are taking their clients to view the homes that they have identified, and they are driving in separate cars.
 Also, the seller’s agents are not present.
-In most cases, there are a maximum number of people allowed in the home at a time – usually two to three people.
+In most cases, there are many people allowed in the home at a time – usually two to three people.
 When COVID first hit the states, activity drastically slowed.
 However, over the last couple of weeks, it has begun to pick up again.

 Most Home Tours are Being Done Virtually